COVID -19 VISITATION SCHEDULE

 All visitors of the Caddo Correctional Center are required to abide by the following rules:

-No knives, sharp objects, lighters or tabacco products allowed.
+No knives, sharp objects, lighters or tobacco products allowed.

-No electronic devices are allowed in the Main Lobby or visitation areas. (examples: cell phones, tablets, etc.
+No electronic devices are allowed in the Main Lobby. (examples: cell phone, tablets, etc.)

 Visitors may not wear clothing that reveal any genitals, buttocks or breats.
 Visitors must be dressed modest and conservative.